naorlivne/dcos-docs/1.9/networking/service-and-pod-networking.md

 Bridge mode networking allows you to map host ports to ports inside your containers.
 It is particularly useful if you are using a container image with fixed port assignments that you can't modify.

+**Notes:**:

-**Note:**: The UCR and Docker Containerizer support all network modes.
+- The UCR and Docker Containerizer support all network modes.
+- The `Network.name` parameter is only supported with `container` networking.

 # Usage